Running a Mail Server

 If you do, you’ll have control over your domain’s email, but you’ll also have to deal with the hassles associated with setting up a complex environment of software.
 Using a third-party mail service is easier, but you’ll sacrifice control and flexibility.
 In this section, we consider the benefits and drawbacks to running your own mail server, as well as how to choose an external mail service, if you decide to go that route.

-If you want or need full control of your email, running your own mail server might be ideal solution.
+If you want or need full control of your email, running your own mail server might be an ideal solution.
 Doing so allows you to store your own email, access the mail server’s logs, and access the raw email files in a user’s mailbox.

 Some benefits of running a mail server are: